wolfd/Mobile-Proto-16/lesson2/README.md

 2. Reusability - placing behavior or UI parts into fragments that can be shared across multiple activities.
 3. Adaptability - representing sections of a UI as different fragments and utilizing different layouts depending on screen orientation and size.

+![alt text][fragment]

+However, with the Snapchat example, you could also have each swipeable screen be another activity.
+Now, this sounds confusing.
+Why have single fragments that you switch through in one activity instead of just having multiple activities?
+Well, the biggest reason is for when you're designing an app to be used on both phones and tablets.

+![alt text][activityfrag]

+Alongside activities and fragments are other java files you can write, like classes, tests, or interfaces.

+[fragment]: https://cdn2.raywenderlich.com/wp-content/uploads/2015/10/android_fragments_d001_why_fragments.png "fragments are very cool, I promise"
+[activityfrag]: https://camo.githubusercontent.com/b768afff0888fcb8cbe1704b0609b53110276969/687474703a2f2f646576656c6f7065722e616e64726f69642e636f6d2f696d616765732f66756e64616d656e74616c732f667261676d656e74732e706e67 "see how useful fragments are?"
 ### 2. [Layout XML](https://developer.android.com/guide/topics/ui/declaring-layout.html) files (ex. fragment_main.xml)
 XML files are basically the CSS/HTML of the Android world.
 They define where each component goes in your activities and fragments.
 Each activity and fragment will have its own XML file that it can communicate with.